gecio/gecio.github.io/docs/_optimist/guided_tour/step04/index.en.md

 To source the credentials on Windows, you must use *PowerShell*, *Git for Windows* or [*Linux on Windows*](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-If you use *Git for Windows* or *Linux on Windows*, you can use the same command as described above in the macOS | Linux part.
+If you use *Git for Windows* or *Linux on Windows*, you can use the same commands described in the macOS | Linux section.

 ```bash
 source EXAMPLE.sh